 The Assistant High Commissioner for Protection (AHC-P) ensures that protection focus is instilled into all aspects of UNHCR’s work, oversees the development and implementation of protection policy and legal standards, and coordinates high-level advocacy on protection matters.
 The AHC-P oversees the activities of the Division of International Protection; provides guidance on protection policy to the Regional Bureaux, the Division of Programme Support and Management and the Division of External Relations and to communications relating to protection.
 The AHC-P works closely with the AHC-O to provide overall strategic direction for operational protection aspects of UNHCR’s work.

-The Inspector General’s Office, the Ethics Office, the Evaluation Service, and the Liaison Office in New York report directly to the High Commissioner, as do the High Commissioner’s Spokesperson and the Secretary of the Executive Committee.
+The Inspector General’s Office, the Ethics Office, the Evaluation Service, the Liaison Office in New York, the Director of Change Management, the Task Team on Comprehensive Refugee Response, the Special Envoy for the Central Mediterranean Situation report directly to the High Commissioner, as do the High Commissioner’s Spokesperson and the Secretary of the Executive Committee.

 The Inspector General’s Office (IGO) supports the effective, efficient and accountable management of UNHCR operations, including through preventive measures that minimize the need for remedial action, and upholds an environment of integrity by contributing to the maintenance of the highest standards of personal and professional conduct by UNHCR workforce.
 The IGO participates in the development of relevant UNHCR policies, monitoring implementation and impact through inspection, investigation and ad hoc inquiry activities.